ohenley/Parasail-for-the-Impatient/README.md

 ## To whom

--You like to test drive everything right away?
+- You like to test drive everything right away?
--You just got some headlines about ParaSail and ...
+- You just got some headlines about ParaSail and ...
 OMG, I need to try it Right-F....-Now!
--Reference manuals gives you impatient legs?
+- Reference manuals gives you impatient legs?
--You are not afraid to have your hands dirty?
+- You are not afraid to have your hands dirty?
--More often than not you like brain dead instructions -You ride a bike without a helmet...
+- More often than not you like brain dead instructions
+- You ride a bike without a helmet...

 You are like me, an impatient.